For children aged 3 years and older

 Following the initial dose amount prescribed, the amount will gradually increase based on response to treatment.

 It's important to take ETHOCUPS exactly as directed by your prescribing doctor.
-Don't stop taking ETHOCUPS suddenly, change the amount you take, or change other medications without first talking to your doctor.
+Don't stop taking ETHOCUPS suddenly, change the amount you take, or change other medications without first talking with your doctor.

 ETHOCUPS = ethosuximide